negarkiran/data_structures_algorithms/README.md

 # Data Structures And Algorithms
-> This repository contains the programs related to different datastructure and algorithm problems
+> This repository contains the programs related to different data structures and algorithm problems

 ## Data Structures
 * Stack